benjamin-asr/benjamin-asr.github.io/docs/First-Time-Bring-Up.md

-BaTool is a real-time speech recognition engine, that gets a triphone Kaldi model and do a low latency speech recognition on the data coming from the system default microphone.

 ## Topbar

-Topbar is like [PolyBar](https://github.com/polybar/polybar), it manages different workspace, shows system status and `BaTool` detection output.
+Topbar is like [PolyBar](https://github.com/polybar/polybar), it manages different workspace, shows system status and speech detection output.

 1. **Workspaces:** you can switch between 6 workspaces showed with different icons.
 2. **Word detection output:** raw result of voice engine.